abhinavkarthik2023/FastAPI-Cloud-Service-Management/README.md

 # Cloud-Service-Access-Management-System
-This project involves developing a backend system for managing access to cloud services based on user subscriptions.
-The primary users of the system are Customers who access cloud services and Admins who manage subscription plans and permission
+This project is a FastAPI-based cloud subscription service, integrating SQLAlchemy for database management.
+It allows for the creation, modification, and deletion of subscription plans, permissions, and user subscriptions.
+It also includes API usage tracking and access control based on user subscriptions.

 # Project Team Members - Group Project 16